Victorivus/MLTrail/README.md

 - [X] Add this kind of races to tests (e.g. 'mbm' 2023 '42km')
 - [X] BUG: Races with different start time per participant (e.g. 'Marathon du Mont-Blanc', '2014' , 'kmv', 402, 'KM Vertical').
 - [ ] Aberrant times/paces management (mainly for plots and analysis)
+- [ ] Maybe add a '*' to interpolated times to prevent they're not real?

 ### CI/CD
 - [X] Create a CI